-Mother of 4, father of 3 among the Las Vegas shooting victims
+Las Vegas massacre: Portraits of the 58 victims

 Chris Roybal

-Southern California resident Chris Roybal, 28, died after he was shot in the chest, ABC Chicago station WLS reported.
-Roybal was a Navy veteran who served in Afghanistan.
+Chris Roybal, 28, a veteran who served in Afghanistan, was among the victims, ABC Chicago station WLS reported.

 Rhonda LeRocque